 /usr/local/binon itsPATH).
 Flatpak Steam runs sandboxed and won't see host/usr/local/binwithout extra setup. - Optional:

-fzffor a nicer game picker ingame-launcher-add(it falls back to a numbered menu without it).
+fzffor a nicer game picker inlaunch-options --add(it falls back to a numbered menu without it).

 Usage